Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Recommended prerequisites

-- Have a mastery of French allowing to communicate in an adapted way in writing and orally, in particular in public, to understand a statement, to analyze it and to write a solution,
+- Have a command of French that allows you to communicate appropriately in writing and orally, particularly in public, to understand a statement, analyze it, and draft a solution,

-- Have a sufficient knowledge of English and of a second foreign language allowing to progress during the training: exchange orally, read and understand a text, answer written and oral questions,
+- Have sufficient knowledge of English and a second modern language to progress during the training: communicate orally, read and understand a text, answer written and oral questions,

-- Be able to research, structure, analyze information from various documentary sources (press, Internet, media...),
+- Be able to research, structure, and analyze information from various documentary sources (press, Internet, media, etc.),

-- Have a good level of general culture: show curiosity and openness to the social, political and economic issues of the contemporary world,
+- Have a good level of general knowledge: demonstrate curiosity and openness to the social, political, and economic issues of the contemporary world,

-- Know how to mobilize their knowledge and develop a critical sense
+- Know how to apply your knowledge and develop critical thinking skills.

-- Know, mobilize and use efficiently the fundamental calculations and quantitative tools,
+- Know, apply, and effectively use fundamental calculations and quantitative tools,

-- Know how to mobilize its knowledge to answer a problem resolution,
+- Know how to apply knowledge to solve problems,

-- Be able to evolve in a digital environment and have basic knowledge in office automation.
+- Be able to work in a digital environment and have basic office software skills.

-- Be a team player and know how to integrate into group work via projects and practical work,
+- Be a team player and able to integrate into group work through projects and practical work,

-- Show interest and motivation for the fields of marketing, commerce and communication,
+- Show interest and motivation in the fields of marketing, business, and communication,

-- Know how to get involved and organize his or her studies (or manage his or her workload) to provide the work necessary to succeed independently.
+- Be able to get involved and organize your studies (or manage your workload) to do the work necessary to succeed independently.

 Read more